jfspps/howtos/DataStructuresAndAlgorithmsinC++/21_Trees.md

 Another involves pointing either left, up or right and move along the boundary similarly, and then record the node to which your finger or an arrow is pointing to the node.
 This method is appreciated with a good following of the previous method.

-Note that the first element of a pre-order travesal of a tree is always the same the last element of a post-order traversal.
+Note that the first element of a pre-order traversal of a tree is always the same the last element of a post-order traversal.

 ### Building a binary tree